jatkz/tda-authentication-service/README.md

 Set up in order to automate getting your personal credentials for the td-ameritrade api access.
 Contains scripts for deploying to a raspberry-pi server.
 This will only expose the temporary access token to the machine the script is hosted on.

+There are two steps involved in getting access to td ameritrade's api.
+First get the refresh token through the Oauth script.
+Note the refresh token expires in 90 days.
+The second script uses the refresh token to get an access token which expires in 30 minutes.

 # Setting up

 In order to install dependencies you will need pipenv installed: